The Healthcare sector is bearing the fruits of Technology usage and massive digitalization in the last couple of decades.

-- EHRs offers an electronic network through which healthcare professionals can send and check their referrals, manage billing process, share invoices to patients and other staff members.
+- EHRs offer an electronic network through which healthcare professionals can send and check their referrals, manage billing processes, and share invoices with patients and other staff members.

 - EHRs can raise an alert to the doctor if a prescription could be harmful to a patient.
-This happens by checking the medical history of a patient and understand the past medication interactions and allergies.
+This happens by checking the medical history of a patient and understanding past medication interactions and allergies.

-- EHR aided patient portals and mobile applications allow patients to fetch their healthcare information remotely from comfort of their homes
+- EHR-aided patient portals and mobile applications allow patients to fetch their healthcare information remotely from the comfort of their homes

 - EHR system enables electronic prescriptions to be transmitted directly to pharmacies.
-This saves patients’ time and effort as all the medicine are processed without any delays and efforts.
+This saves patients’ time and effort as all the medicine are processed without any delays or efforts.

 What is Personal Health Record (PHR)?